 Those are all examples of potential questions that you might be thinking about.
 Here’s the great thing: chances are that someone else is thinking it too but just hasn’t asked.
 It’s unlikely that you’re the only one who wants those answers.
 So, go ahead and ask.
 While the cliche of “no stupid questions” isn’t entirely true, it’s doubtful that the questions you have will not add value to the meeting.

 Asking those questions will not only engage you in the conversation, it will also make you stand out as a thoughtful and smart member of the team.
+It’s an easy way to get you speaking in a meeting as an introvert.

 5. Practice makes perfect